mcpython4-coding/Documentation/block/BlockChest.md

             returns if the block inventory can be opened by the player

         overriding function on_player_interact [...]
-            opens the inventory when needed
+            opens the inventory when needed and rolls the loot table when needed

         overriding function get_inventories [...]
             returns the inventory of the chest

-        overriding function get_hardness -> float
-            returns the hardness of the block
+        overriding static attribute HARDNESS: float = 2.5 overriding static attribuee BEST_TOOLS_TO_BREAK [...] - axe to break0

         overriding function get_best_tools [...]
             returns axe as the best tool to brake the block